ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 - second hit of kibari can be interrupted, thrown, super'd and all that
 - the block string including tatami can definitely be super'd and iframe'd through with a super but it seems inconsistent (test)

+## working on c.s > IA.YOUZ
+after the c.s is blocked you need a long delay before YOUZ 66RRC is realy really hard to do so i need a method to do it consistently

 ## Working on Kara Kibari
 5k to kibari after the basic 5p punish combo is possible but very hard